Doljanchi

 Dol or doljanchi is a Korean tradition that celebrates a baby's first birthday.

 The tradition has been practiced since the early Joseon period.
 The ceremony typically involves the ritual offering of a samsinsang to the god Samsin (who is said to watch over children), the preparation of a dolsang with various foods and ritual objects, and a doljabi (based on the Chinese zhuazhou), where children are encouraged to pick up an object that is said to predict their future.

 The practice has changed over time.
 Traditionally, the doljanchi was held at the family home and involved a number of ritual offerings.
 Now, the practice is often held at reserved venues and is celebrated as a secular party.
 Its practice has also spread internationally with the Korean diaspora.

 Background

 Dol is a native Korean measure word for a child's age.

 First birthdays for children have been consistently cherished in Korea.
-This was especially so in the past, when infant mortality was high.
+This was especially so in the past, when infant mortality rates were high.
 Across social classes and generations, the doljanchi has marked a significant milestone for families, and involves celebrations and rituals that express hope for the child's health and future.